monorkin/mongo-vs-pg-large-table-performance/README.md

 ## Disclaimer

-Please remember that all benchmarks are bullshit.
-What is important to me might not be important to you.
+*Please remember that all benchmarks are bullshit.* What is important to me might not be important to you.

+*I'm interested in how these databases perform when there are 100M+ records in a table.* If a DB is super performant with 1-5M records that isn't of much use to me since my dataset has 500M records currently and is growing.

+I didn't test partitioning because I'd just go with Postgres or MariaDB then no matter how large the performance difference would be.
+As I said, having one DB to look at and maintain is much easier for me than having two.